JacekDubikowski/build-your-own-framework/readme.md

 ```

 The `provideAll(...)` method provides all beans that match the parameter `Class<T> beanType`.
-By match I mean, that the given bean is subtype/or is the same type as the given `beanType`.
+By match, I mean that the given bean is subtype/or is the same type as the given `beanType`.
 The `provide(...)` method is almost the same thing but provides only one matching bean.
 If there is no or more than one bean, an exception is thrown.

 #### Annotation processor

-The annotation processor is expected to find classes annotated with *@Singleton*.
+We expect the annotation processor to find classes annotated with *@Singleton*.
 Then check if they are valid (no interfaces, abstract classes, just one constructor).
 The final step is creating the implementation of *BeanDefinition* for each annotated class.

-So we should start by implementing it **right**?
+So we should start by implementing it, **right**?

-We will get back to it later, now let's focus on implementation.
+We will get back to it later.
+Now, let's focus on implementation.

 ##### Step 1 - define the processor